This is a named option in the Mechanical Engineering MS.

 *

-Degree: Most applicants have a Bachelor of Science in Mechanical Engineering.
-Students with a Bachelor of Science in other engineering or physical and natural science disciplines will be considered for admission.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+Most applicants have a Bachelor of Science in Mechanical Engineering.
+Applicants with a Bachelor of Science in other engineering or physical and natural science disciplines will be considered for admission.
+International applicants must have a degree comparable to a regionally accredited US bachelor’s degree.

-Advisor selection process: Applicants are required to seek out and secure their own faculty advisor.
-International students must complete this process as part of the application process, before an offer of admission may be granted.
+Applicants must seek out and secure their own faculty advisor.
+International applicants must complete this process as part of the application process, before an offer of admission may be granted.
 To seek out a faculty advisor please review the department Research and People websites.
 Only those faculty listed with titles of Assistant Professor, Associate Professor, or Professor, can serve as graduate advisors.
 Do not contact Emeritus faculty, Lecturers, Research Scientists, or Faculty Associates.
 You are encouraged to inquire about possible funding opportunities.
 If a faculty member offers to be your advisor, ask them to email their acceptance to megradadmission@engr.wisc.edu.

 Each application must include the following: